On Uncertainty Quantification in Particle Accelerators Modelling: A GENERAL MODEL PROBLEM

-Finally, in this paper, both the external fields and space charge fields are used to track particles for one time step using a 4$th$ order Runge-Kutta (RK) integrator.\ This means the fields are evaluated for four times in each time step.\ Space charge fields are assumed to be constant during one time step because their variation is typically much slower than that of external fields.
+Finally, in this paper, both the external fields and space charge fields are used to track particles for one time step using a 4th order Runge-Kutta (RK) integrator.\ This means the fields are evaluated for four times in each time step.\ Space-charge fields are assumed to be constant during one time step because their variation is typically much slower than that of external fields.